Hurricane Katrina: Criticism

-Politicians, activists, pundits, and journalists also directed criticism at the local and state governments headed by Mayor Nagin of New Orleans and Louisiana Governor Blanco.
-Nagin and Blanco were criticized for failing to implement New Orleans's evacuation plan and for ordering residents to a shelter of last resort without any provisions for food, water, security, or sanitary conditions.
-Perhaps the most important criticism of Nagin was that he delayed his emergency evacuation order until 19 hours before landfall, which led to hundreds of deaths of people who could not find any way out of the city.
+The lack of communication infrastructure hindered relief efforts, but was worsened by FEMA personnel.
+At noon on Tuesday (August 30), a FEMA team, led by Phil Parr, had helicoptered into the Superdome.
+Parr had expected to work out of Red October—a high-tech, mobile communications center with thirty computer workstations on the back of a tractor trailer.
+Its satellite phones and internet capability could have provided a makeshift network and allowed first responders to communicate.
+But Red October was still a six-hour drive away in Shreveport because two people had ordered it—Phil Parr and Michael Brown.
+The request was countermanded by FEMA headquarters rendering Parr's job irrelevant.

+Weeks after the storm's landfall, Michael Brown claimed that Governor Blanco resisted their efforts to provide assistance, which Blanco's spokesperson Bob Mann, the governor's communications director responded, "that is just totally inaccurate."
+Eight days later, Brown was recalled to Washington and Coast Guard Vice Admiral Thad W. Allen replaced him as chief of hurricane relief operations.
+Three days after the recall, Michael D. Brown resigned as director of FEMA in spite of having received recent praise from President Bush.

+A Bipartisan Government Report determined that evacuations of general populations went relatively well in Louisiana, Mississippi and Alabama.
+But federal, state, and local officials’ failure to anticipate the post-landfall conditions delayed post-landfall evacuation and support.
+This was due largely to a lack of a warning system for levee breaches which led to deaths, thousands of dangerous rescues, and horrible conditions for those who remained.

 The destruction wrought by Hurricane Katrina raised other, more general public policy issues about emergency management, environmental policy, poverty, and unemployment.
 The discussion of both the immediate response and of the broader public policy issues may have affected elections and legislation enacted at various levels of government.
 The storm's devastation also prompted a congressional investigation, which found that FEMA and the Red Cross "did not have a logistics capacity sophisticated enough to fully support the massive number of Gulf coast victims".
 Additionally, it placed responsibility for the disaster on all three levels of government.
 An ABC News poll conducted on September 2, 2005, showed more blame was being directed at state and local governments (75%) than at the Federal government (67%), with 44% blaming Bush's leadership directly.
 A later CNN/USAToday/Gallup poll showed that respondents disagreed widely on who was to blame for the problems in the city following the hurricane—13% said Bush, 18% said federal agencies, 25% blamed state or local officials and 38% said no one was to blame.